 Invasive alien plants not only threaten our fynbos landscapes, they also threaten our water security.

-Huge invasive trees have spread all along rivers and catchments across the Western Cape, including in the Kogelberg Biosphere Reserve.
+Huge invasive trees have spread all along rivers and catchments across the Western Cape, including in the Kogelberg Biosphere.
 These trees are thirsty and consume hundreds of litres of water each a day.

 Some of our invasive alien-clearing projects and partners we work with: